 The farm is our home and livelihood, but it’s also home to wildlife, insects, trees and birds.
-Canola fields have long been an important source of biodiversity across Canada, so we work hard to preserve our ecosystems and minimize the environmental impacts of our farming practices.
+Farms have long been an important source of biodiversity across Canada, so canola farmers work hard to preserve our ecosystems and minimize the environmental impacts of our farming practices.

 For example, canola fields are the perfect food source for honeybees.
-While they are busy feasting on the nutrient-rich canola flowers, they are also pollinating the crop – which helps increase yields.
-Protecting this mutually beneficial part of the ecosystem is critical.
+While they are busy feasting on the nutrient-rich canola flowers, they are also pollinating the crop –a mutually beneficial part of the ecosystem farmers try to protect.

 Did you know canola fields provide habitat for over 2,000 beneficial insects, including native pollinators and honeybees?

-These diverse insect groups help increase crop yields and provide a natural check on insect pest populations.
+Canola benefits from having abundant pollinators and useful insects.
+These diverse insect groups can encourage higher yields and better ripening, and provide a natural check on insect pest populations.

 We also care greatly for the soil.
 It’s where the roots of food and farming begin.
 Most farms have been around for generations, growing more food year after year on the same number of acres.
 Soil health is integral to a thriving farm.